cah4758/hornhelp/README.md

 ## Goals

 - What I have in mind for the future includes a blog for some quick-reading articles that can be easily digested for learners.
 It's also another reason for me to keep in touch with the amazing educators I have met throughout my teaching career and have them contribute to the blog.
-Although this is a React-based site, I will be using Angular for the blog to get that exercise and practice with a different framework.

 - Another goal of mine is to create an app that students can use to improve their memorization of instrument fingerings.
 Something as customizable as what is seen on [musictheory.net](https://www.musictheory.net/exercises/note).